Context, Judgement, Deduction: Introduction

 We then provide the correct judgemental infrastructure to sustain {\it natural deduction} for {\it first order logic}.
 Our exposition follows that in \Cref{secdtt}, meaning that we start from a (pre)judgemental theory (\Cref{jgen}), for readability reasons we pin-point a dictionary (\Cref{dict_gentzen}), and discuss which rules it generates, depending on the axioms we put on the judgemental system.
 In \Cref{doctrines} and \Cref{weak} we translate logical structures which are traditionally coded via doctrines into the fibrational setting, meaning the treatment of connectives and that of weakening, respectively.
 In \Cref{structrules} we provide evidence for structural rules, then for connectives in \Cref{connrules}.
 We add quantifiers in \Cref{fojndt} and show that we have rules regulating them in \Cref{quantrules}.
 One of our novelties emerges in \Cref{proptorules}, in \Cref{simplefib}, where we give a glimpse of the introduction of {\it monads as modalities} in the context of judgemental theories, and in the {\it treatment} of the cut rule (see \Cref{cutelim}).
 The correspondence between proof trees and (co)cones in the theory is very telling (see \Cref{lovebranches}).

 This section frames the internal logic of a topos-like category in the language of dependent type theories.
 Our notion is perfectly suited to present the Mitchell-Bénabou language of a topos (\Cref{elementary}).
 In \Cref{predicative} we introduce a notion of predicative (elementary) topos and show that it supports an essentially identically expressive internal logic, encoded by a dependent type theory.
 All infinitary pretopoi that we are aware of fall into our assumptions. \Cref{2topos} brings the previous discussion to the internal logic of an elementary $2$-topos in the sense of Weber, and shows that its internal logic can also be organized via a dependent type theory.
 Our treatment perfects that of Weber handling size issues in a more precise way.
-Finally, we discuss a dependent type theory for the $2$-category $\mathsf{Lex}$ (\Cref{KZ}).